sshanzel/first-come-get-served/README.md

 ## Random project for providing solution on current food ordering system inside the company. trying to make it digitalized

-Currently using AWS Amplify for Continuous Integration / Continuous Deployment approach, live link below: https://firstcomegetserved.thesolevilla.com/market
+Currently using AWS Amplify for a simple Continuous Deployment, live link below: https://firstcomegetserved.thesolevilla.com/market

 Managing Domain with AWS Route 53, and soon to release backend API using AWS Lambda and AWS S3 for file storage of images.